Code review best practices: Ensuring high-quality codebase with effective reviews

 Code review is essential to software development, but it's only sometimes carried out effectively.
 Many developers struggle with finding the right balance between providing constructive feedback and avoiding criticism that can lead to conflict or demotivation.
 This blog post will explore some of the best practices for conducting code reviews that promote collaboration, improve code quality, and foster a positive team culture.
 We'll also answer some frequently asked questions about code reviews and offer tips for implementing them in your development workflow.

-What is Code Review?
+What is code review?

 Code review is a process in which software engineers review source code written by someone else.
 Code review aims to ensure that the code is high quality, follows coding standards, and is free of bugs and potential issues.
 Code review can be conducted manually or with the help of automated tools.

-Benefits of Code Review
+Benefits of code review

 Code review is useful for dev teams in several ways like finding bugs early, better security, compliance with coding standards, and more.
 Here are some of the ways you can use code reviews to your advantage:

-Maintain Consistency
+Maintain consistency

 Every developer has a unique coding style.
 In projects involving multiple developers, if each developer follows their own style of programming, that could slow down the progress.
 Regular code reviews allow dev teams to ensure consistency in the codebase.